Orbytale/BeyondMarkdown/README.md

 ## Features

 - **Seamless Conversion**: Automatically converts markdown syntax within D&D Beyond character notes, encounter summaries, and descriptions into formatted HTML, making your adventure logs more readable and professionally styled.
-- **Customizable**: Choose to format all content as markdown or only content within specific tags, offering flexibility in how your notes are displayed.
-- **User-Friendly Settings**: Easily adjust your preferences directly from the extension's popup.
 - **Designed for D&D Beyond**: Specifically tailored to work with D&D Beyond character pages and encounter sections, ensuring compatibility and enhancing your documentation process.

 ## Screenshots